Approaches People Consider

 • Nervous system–focused approaches tend to influence attention, arousal regulation, and how reliably erections respond under pressure

 Each category influences part of the picture, not the whole.
 Confusion often arises when one approach is treated as if it explains everything.
-A supplement may influence circulation without changing stress or focus.
-A device may change how erections behave during use without affecting what happens outside that context.
+A supplement may influence circulation without changing stress or attention.
+A device may change how the body behaves during use without affecting what happens outside that context.
 A medical evaluation may rule out major problems without explaining day-to-day variability.

 How This Site Handles Options